Neonatology and Neonatal Intensive Care

 Crozer Health is equipped to handle a wide range of high-risk infants.

-Crozer Health offers our neonatology services through a Level III-A Intensive Care Nursery (ICN) at Crozer-Chester Medical Center and a Level II-A Neonatal Intensive Care Unit (NICU) at Delaware County Memorial Hospital.
-These neonatal intensive care units supply care for infants who are born prematurely or with complications.
+Crozer Health offers our neonatology services through a Level III-A Intensive Care Nursery (ICN) at Crozer-Chester Medical Center.
+This neonatal intensive care unit supplies care for infants who are born prematurely or with complications.

-Babies admitted to DCMH’s NICU and Crozer’s ICN receive state-of-the-art neonatal intensive care, which is individually tailored to each infant’s special needs.
-Crozer Health boasts two state-certified Intensive Care Nurseries:
+Babies admitted to Crozer’s ICN receive state-of-the-art neonatal intensive care, which is individually tailored to each infant’s special needs.

 Crozer’s Level III ICN holds the second-highest level of certification in Pennsylvania and is the only Level III nursery in Delaware County.
 The ICN is fully equipped to care for virtually all high-risk infants.
 Surrounding hospitals do not have these advanced qualifications.